-The most basic of Google searches on the topic of weight loss presents us with an overwhelming array of fad diets and guaranteed techniques to lose weight, it is very easy to get lost in a fog of contradictory and sometimes misleading, information.
-How do we get motivation for weight loss?
+The most basic of Google searches on the topic of weight loss presents us with an overwhelming array of fad diets and guaranteed techniques to lose weight.
+Thus, it is very easy to get lost in a fog of contradictory and sometimes misleading, information.
+So, how do we get motivation for weight loss?

 There are many pitfalls to weight loss, so before you resort to bariatric surgery (weight loss surgery) we are going to look at the top 7 scientific techniques to improve motivation for weight loss.
 We will be examining if they work and exactly how to use them to achieve a healthy weight.